 Skip to main content

-Orgs can save on office space spending and employees can enjoy the flexibility and more time at home (not commuting).
+Orgs can save on office space spending and tap into new talent pools.
+Workers can enjoy the flexibility and other benefits of remote working.

 Before we go into the operational guidance for hiring remote employees, a few words on why you may consider going through this exercise altogether.